Seamus-McManus/Seamus-McManus/README.md

   - **TI-89 BASIC**
       > I have made a few fun programs with this 'language'
 ---
->*"Life is a battle of wits and toughness indeed"*
+>*"Life is a battle of wits and toughness indeed."*
 >*-Seamus McManus*